Griffin-Lugahi/Griffin-s-landing-page/README.md

 No installs.
 No build step.

-## 🛠️ Built With
+##  Built With

 - HTML5, CSS3, Vanilla JavaScript
 - Google Fonts — Poppins
 - Images — Pinterest & Pixabay

-> Made with ❤️ and butter in Nairobi 🇰🇪
+> Made with love and butter in Nairobi 🇰🇪